Table of Contents

 1. Proper Potty Training

-Before crating your dog for an extended period of time, he must be housebroken first.
+Before crating your dog for an extended period, they must be housebroken first.

 This was my first mistake.